MATOME-GAFANE/JAVA-FALLING-WORDS-GAME/README.md

 # Java Concurrency on Linux

-To run the assignment; just type the following command:
+To run the ; just type the following command ON COMMAND LINE:

 1. make clean to clean the classes files from the bin folder.
 2. make to build the java files.